-AirPods tips and tricks: Mastering Apple's wireless earphones
+Apple AirPods tips and tricks: How to get the most out of Apple's wireless earphones

 How to connect AirPods to an Android device

-Open the Bluetooth settings on your Android device > Select Pair a New Device > Open AirPods case to enable pairing > Confirm pairing.
+Open the Bluetooth settings on your Android device > Select Pair a New Device > Open AirPods case to enable pairing or take the AirPods Max out of the Smart Case > Confirm pairing.

 If the Apple AirPods don't appear in the available devices list, push and hold the button on the rear of the AirPods case until the LED light between the AirPods flashes, placing the AirPods in pairing mode.
+For AirPods Max, you press and hold the noise control button.
 You'll then need to select them from the list and confirm pairing.

 How to connect AirPods to a PC

-Open the Bluetooth settings on your PC > Press and hold the button the back of your AirPods case > Tap on the AirPods when they appear as an available device.
+Open the Bluetooth settings on your PC > Press and hold the button the back of your AirPods case or the noise control button on AirPods Max > Tap on the AirPods when they appear as an available device.
 They might appear under headphones, rather than AirPods.

 Once you tap connect, the AirPods will be connected to your PC for audio.